This FAQ provides answers to common questions about OpenType® fonts. If you have a question that is not addressed here, please contact us.

 Q. Can I still use my Type 1 or TrueType fonts if I use OpenType?

 A: You can continue working as you always have.
-OpenType works seamlessly alongside both TrueType and Type 1 fonts.
+OpenType works seamlessly with both TrueType and Type 1 fonts.
 OpenType fonts simply provide more power, since they offer extended language support and advanced typographic features on platforms and applications that support extended OpenType capabilities.

 Q. What does OpenType support mean?
 If I’m using an operating system that supports OpenType, can I use OpenType features in all my applications?